AndroidCrypto/ESP32_Meteomatics_UrlCreator/README.md

-# ESP32 Meteomatics dynamic Url Creator
+# ESP32 Meteomatics dynamic URL Creator
 Using the Meteomatics.com Weather API requires to build a dynamic API URL, and this project is creating the API by getting the current date and time for your local timezone and UTC/GMT timezone.

 It is a supplementary project and article for other articles regarding Meteomatics.com to keep them shorter.
 The final code of this parser is used in my projects "" and "" (links comin soon).